Introduction

 While cost reduction is a primary driver, the advantages extend much further, upgrading a business’s entire communication framework.

-• Advanced Communication Capabilities: Wholesale VoIP often enables advanced features that boost productivity, including sophisticated call routing, voicemail-to-email, auto-attendants, call conferencing, and virtual numbers from around the world.
+- Advanced Communication Capabilities: VoIP termination wholesale often enables advanced features that boost productivity, including sophisticated call routing, voicemail-to-email, auto-attendants, call conferencing, and virtual numbers from around the world.

-Provide Softtop with your key call destinations for a transparent, no-obligation rate comparison.
-See how our competitive pricing will directly improve your bottom line.
+Provide Softtop your call destinations for a transparent rate comparison.
+See how our pricing will directly improve your bottom line.

 Key Features and Services in Wholesale VoIP Offerings